-Revaluations and Impairments - The authority completed a full valuation of its land and building assets as at 31 March 2017 and therefore a desk top valuation exercise was completed for the position as at 31 March 2018, with the exception of Hungerford Fire Station where a full valuation has been completed due to the significant changes since the last full valuation was completed.
+Revaluations and Impairments - The authority completed a full valuation of its land and building assets as at 31 March 2017 and therefore a desk top valuation exercise was completed for the position as at 31 March 2019.
 Valuations are dependent on a number of assumptions including the property market at the point of valuation.
-The net book value of land and buildings at 31 March 2018 was £22,860k.
-An alteration to the assumptions made and a subsequent 1% change in that valuation would lead to a movement of £229k.
+The net book value of land and buildings at 31 March 2019 was £24,413k.
+An alteration to the assumptions made and a subsequent 1% change in that valuation would lead to a movement of £244k.
 If the useful life of the assets are reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £35k if the useful life for each respective building was reduced by one year.
+It is estimated that the annual depreciation charge for buildings would increase by £38k if the useful life for each respective building was reduced by one year.

 Pensions Liability - Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in the retirement ages, mortality rates and expected returns on pension fund assets.
-Actuaries are engaged to provide the Authority with expert advice about the assumptions to be applied.
+Actuaries are engaged to provide the Authority with expert advice about the assumptions to be applied and sensitivity to changes in judgements and assumptions.